My kindergartner

 How much CO2e did I save?

 For this week's experiment, I left the car at home and tried to use mass transport.
-I rarely use public transport so this was a big step out of my comfort zone.
+I ride a bike far more than I use public transport so this was a big step out of my comfort zone.
 Results were mixed.

 A bus into town during work hours was quick, I enjoyed my talking book and the drivers were terribly tolerant about my efforts to pay via a library card and a handful of loose change, but I missed the exercise I usually get from cycling into town.
 I coped, barely, with the once-every-two-hour weekend scheduling for a Sunday brunch, but if I'd been busier, this would not have worked.
 The website said it would take me 90 minutes and 3 buses each way to get to a cross-town meeting, so I abandoned my bus plan and used Uber and a car-pool instead.
 Home-delivery supermarket shopping was convenient and I thought it would be a great way to save carbon, but when I ran the numbers I found the truck's long route emitted more carbon than my car would have if I drove (see Notes for details).
 And once again, my kelpie missed out on dog-school because I had no way to get there.